Azdaroth/Azdaroth.github.io/source/_posts/2014-04-27-you-dont-necessarily-need-gem-for-that-feature.markdown

 <p>The <code>Exposure</code> class is going to have one public method which takes model or collection as the first argument and the options hash, where we can specify presenter.
 If it's not specified the default presenter will be used.
 And how do we know what the default presenter is?
 Don't know yet, so let's introduce a collaborator, which takes model and returns default presenter for it.
 We will call it <code>presenter_factory</code>.
 We also need to remember about the <code>view_context</code> dependency.
 Let's write the implementation:</p>

 <p>Note: again, the implementation is quite clean, but remember the TDD cycle: red, green, refactor, write minimal implementation for the first test, make it pass and repeat.
-This post is not about how to TDD properly and to focus on the core things I just give code after refactoring phase. </p>
+This post is not about how to TDD properly and to focus on the core things I just give code after the refactoring phase. </p>

 ``` ruby lib/decent_presenter/exposure.rb
 module DecentPresenter